The Watcher - Needle-Felted Wool - 2025

 Exiled.

-Until then, I watch.
+I watch.

-And I wait.
+I wait.

 The Watcher is a spirit mask about awareness without power — the burden of seeing truth in a world that refuses to look.
 He is not rooted in self-pity, but in sorrow for humanity itself.